guzzlerio/deride/README.md

 Mocking library based on composition

-The inspiration for this was that my colleague was having a look at sinon and mentioned to me that it would not work when using ```Object.freeze``` in the objects to enforce encapsulation.
+The inspiration for this was that my colleague was having a look at other mocking frameworks and mentioning to me that they do not work when using ```Object.freeze``` in the objects to enforce encapsulation.
 This library builds on composition to create a mocking library that can work with objects which are frozen.
+It is also developed with a very strict jshint profile, which is sometimes a challenge in itself but never the less a rewarding one.

 ## Getting Started
 Install the module with: `npm install compmoc`